mlin/GenomicSQLite/docs/guide_gri.md

 ### Advice for big data

-The database file stores tables in rowid order (to a first approximation).
+The database file stores tables in rowid order (effectively).
 It's therefore preferable for a mainly-GRI-queried table to be written in genomic range order, so that the features' (chromosome, beginPosition) monotonically increase with rowid, and range queries enjoy storage/cache locality.
 See [*Optimizing storage layout*](guide_db.md#optimizing-storage-layout) in the compression guide for advice if it isn't straightforward to initally write the rows ordered by (chromosome, beginPosition).
 Though not required in theory, this may be needed in practice for GRI queries that will match a material fraction of a big table's rows.

 A series of many GRI queries (including in service of a join) should also proceed in genomic range order.
 If this isn't possible, then ideally the database page cache should be enlarged to fit the entire indexed table in memory.